4K Video Downloader Not Working? Here’s Why & How to Fix It

 Summary: 4K Video Downloader fails due to YouTube’s frequent JS updates, causing errors like "can’t parse link" "retrieving video info".
 Temporary fixes to 4K Video Downloader not working include using yt-dlp with JS runtime, updating software, clearing cache, or trying VPN.

-If you’ve tried downloading YouTube videos (or clips from other sites) with the latest 4K Video Downloader, you may have run into some frustrating roadblocks.
-Users report that after clicking download, the app can sit forever on "retrieving video info" or "parsing link", only to finally show messages like "video unavailable" or "can’t parse link".
+If you’ve tried downloading videos with the latest 4K Video Downloader, you may have run into some frustrating roadblocks.
+Users report that after clicking download, the app can sit forever on "retrieving video info" or "parsing link", only to finally show messages like "video unavailable" or "can’t parse this link".
 Here we’ll break down why these problems are happening, share temporary workarounds, and highlight common mistakes to avoid, so you can get back to downloading videos without pulling your hair out.

 Problems with 4K Video Downloader: